PilarCha/Rails-Stripe/README.md

 Things you may want to cover:

-* Ruby version
+* Ruby 2.3

-* System dependencies
+* Stripe Gem

 * Configuration

-* Database creation
+* SQLITE3

 * Database initialization

-* How to run the test suite
+* To run in your terminal where the project is located run PUBLISHABLE_KEY=pk_test_6pRNASCoBOKtIshFeQd4XMUh \
+  SECRET_KEY=sk_test_BQokikJOvBiI2HlWgH4olfQ2 rails s

 * Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* For further instructions follow to the T https://stripe.com/docs/checkout/rails

 * ...